mandroid6/mandroid6.github.io/_posts/2017-09-29-Convolutional-Neural-Networks-II.md

 layout: post
 title: CNN Part - II
 published: true
-permalink: convolutional-neural-networks-ii
+permalink: convolutional-neural-networks-II
 ---
 ![](/images/cnn1.png)

 Hello guys!

-Continuing our learning from the last post,we will be covering the following topics in this post:
+Continuing our learning from the [last post](https://mandroid6.github.io/2017/09/19/Convolutional-Neural-Networks/) we will be covering the following topics in this post:

 - Convolution over volume
 - Multiple filters at one time